Currents of War 2025

 Engine - Unity

-Languages - C#, some Python for tools
+Languages - C#, HLSL, & Python for tools

 A 'NPC Simulator' game made in Unity for the April 2025 itch.io gamejam 'Indie Game Clinic COLLAB JAM '25'